TerraFusion/basicFusion/README.txt

 HDF5 functions to handle writing information into the file.
 This is an HDF5 only identifier, it is not valid for HDF4.

 Each segment of the code is to be written as if it is its own standalone program.
-It will have a main function (named by the convention of MOPITTmain(), CERESmain(), etc ) where all of the appropriate function calling relevant for that instrument will go.
-Any and all helper functions should be declared in the "libTERRA.h" and defined in the "libTERRA.c" files.
+It will have a main function (named by the convention of MOPITT(), CERES(), etc ) where all of the appropriate function calling relevant for that instrument will go.
+Any functions that could conceivably be reused across the instruments should be declared in the "libTERRA.h" and defined in the "libTERRA.c" files.
 This allows code reusability so that a function is available to any segment of the code if need be.

-Every instrument's main function should receive the normal main arguments, int argc and char* argv[] (aka char** argv).
-The main function should also have a prototype in the libTERRA.h file.
-Then, a master main function (main.c) will pass in the appropriate arguments to the instrument's main functions.
+Every instrument's function should receive the normal main arguments, int argc and char* argv[] (aka char** argv).
+The main function (main.c) will pass in the appropriate arguments to each instrument function.

-Remember, the MOPITT segment must be run before any other segment because it is responsible for creating the output file and initializing the outputFile variable for the use of other segments.

 *********************
 * COMPILING/RUNNING *